survivalizeed/Hangman/README.md

-# Hangman
+# Simple Programs
-Hangman in Julia-lang for everyone to study and learn from
+Simple programs written in Julia-lang for everyone to study and learn from